Tremont Street subway

-The Tremont Street subway in Boston's MBTA subway system is the oldest subway tunnel in North America and the third oldest still in use worldwide to exclusively use electric traction (after the City and South London Railway in 1890, and the Budapest Metro's Line 1 in 1896), opening on September 1, 1897.
+The Tremont Street subway in Boston's MBTA subway system is the oldest subway tunnel in North America and the third-oldest still in use worldwide to exclusively use electric traction (after the City and South London Railway in 1890, and the Budapest Metro's Line 1 in 1896), opening on September 1, 1897.
 It was originally built, under the supervision of Howard A. Carson as chief engineer, to get streetcar lines off the traffic-clogged streets, instead of as a true rapid transit line.
 It now forms the central part of the Green Line, connecting Boylston Street to Park Street and Government Center stations.

 History

 The tunnel originally served five closely spaced stations: Boylston, Park Street, Scollay Square, Adams Square, and Haymarket, with branches to the Public Garden portal and Pleasant Street incline south of Boylston.
 Park Street, Scollay Square, and Haymarket stations were altered over the next two decades as transfers were added to the Cambridge–Dorchester subway, East Boston Tunnel, and Main Line Elevated (now part of the Red, Blue, and Orange Lines, respectively).

 Boylston and Park Street were built with rectangular stone headhouses designed by Edmund M. Wheelwright that did not aesthetically match the Common.
 Scollay Square and Adams Square had similar baroque headhouses with four-sided clock towers.
 Unlike the interior decor, the headhouses were sharply criticized as "resembling mausoleums" and "pretentiously monumental".
 Later stations on the East Boston Tunnel and Washington Street Tunnel incorporated this criticism into their more modest headhouses.

 In 1963, the northern part of the tunnel was extensively altered during the construction of Government Center and a new Boston City Hall on what had been the neighborhood of Scollay Square.
 The northbound tunnel to Haymarket station was rerouted to the west (the southbound tunnel is still original).
 Scollay Square station was rebuilt as Government Center station, and Adams Square station was closed.
 Much of the old northbound tunnel was filled in to support the City Hall foundation; another section was turned into a delivery tunnel.
 Another section was rediscovered by a City Hall employee in 1983; a 150 feet piece was renovated for use as records storage.
+Three sections, separated by walls, remain of the abandoned northbound tunnel.

 In 1971, the original Haymarket station was replaced with a new station just to the south.